 Finding Compatible Games Is Often an Exercise in Futility

 It was disappointing to find out that some of the biggest titles in the industry aren’t even supported.
 The first game I wanted to test on the service was Grand Theft Auto V — but it wasn’t available.
 Neither were Skyrim, Fallout 4, Sekiro, Diablo III, or any of the Call of Duty or Battlefield games.
-Nvidia claims there are thousands of titles currently going through the onboarding process, but as it stands it was underwhelming.
-Instead, I opted to start with Destiny 2.
+While Nvidia has done a good job expanding the list of titles from what was available at launch, the full list still feels a bit underwhelming for anyone hungry for new releases.
+As such, I opted to start with Destiny 2.

 When launching a game, GeForce Now places you in a queue while you wait for a “rig” to become available for streaming.
 I waited about two minutes on a Thursday night before being connected — shorter than I expected.
 Once you’re in, GeForce Now will open a desktop portal that connects you to your virtual rig.
 From here it will launch the third-party storefront associated with the game, where you’ll enter some credentials and connect your account.
 It’s nothing fancy — and could use a bit of polish — but for the most part it gets the job done.
 After entering all my information, I was finally ready to start gaming.

 Wireless Play Is a Nightmare